bsdimp/freebsd-git-docs/mini-primer.md

 The GitHub mirror is at https://github.com/freebsd/freebsd-ports.git .
 The cgit mirror is https://cgit-beta.freebsd.org/ports.git .
-The production git repo will be https://git.freebsd.org/ports.git or ssh://anonsshgit.freebsd.org/ports.git when the time comes.
+The production git repo will be https://git.freebsd.org/ports.git and ssh://anongit@git.FreeBSD.org/ports.git (or anongit@git.FreeBSD.org:ports.git) when the time comes.

 As with ports, the 'current' branches are 'master' and 'main' respectively.
 The quarterly branches are named the same as in